-7.7.1 PCIe bifurcation:
+6.7.1 PCIe bifurcation:

-Figure 7-6.
-PCIe Biffurcation Drawing
+Figure 6-4.
+PCIe Bifurcation Drawing

-Upsteam port to CPU has been separated into two buses.
+Upstream port to CPU has been separated into two buses.
 One is bifurcated as Gen3 x8 and another is Gen3 x16.
-For the downstream port: we have two different bifurcations: once M.2 module is plugged, the down stream port will be bifurcated as 12 x4 ports.
-Once Dual M.2 module is plugged, the DSP will be configured as Gen3 x8.
+For the downstream port: we have two different bifurcations:

+- x12 M.2 modules, the downstream ports will be bifurcated as 12 x4 ports - x6 Dual M.2 modules, the downstream ports will be configured as 6 x8 ports

 Bridge IC will manage the configuration of PM8535 PCIe Switch to select the right bifurcation at power on stage.
 By reading the pre-defined field in FRU of each accelerator module, we can tell whether the module is storage, M.2 accelerator or Dual M.2 accelerator.
 PM8535 PCIe switch supports multiple configurations that is pre-stored in its flash.
-Bright IC will execute the flow in Chapter 9.6 during power on stage to double check the setting based on the real configuration.
+Bridge IC will execute the flow detailed in Chapter 9.6 during power on stage to double check the setting based on the real configuration.

 Based on this scheme, GPv2 card do have the capability to support the mix of M.2 and Dual M.2 modules.
-That requests the configuration of modules need to be fixed so that we can limit the types of bifurcations in advance.
+Having said that, system configurations should be identified and validated in advance, as the design intent is not a true plug-n-play of any hardware combination.

-7.7.2 PCIe switch
+6.7.2 PCIe switch

-In this design we used PM8535 switch.
-This chip comes from Microchip (Microsemi is acquired by microchip).
-It is 37.5x37.5mm with 28.7W TDP corner Tj.
+In this design we used the Microchip PM8535 switch.
+It is 37.5x37.5mm with a 28.7W TDP at corner Tj.
 It supports up to 80 lanes with 5 stacks.
 Each stack includes 16 lanes.
-Figure 7-6 describes the stack setup inside the switches.
+Figure 6-4 describes the stack setup inside the switches.